-The Office of Inclusion, Diversity and Equal Opportunity sponsors the Power of Diversity lecture series to inspire campus dialogue, community engagement and civic education and learning about the national narrative on diversity and inclusion.
-The annual series includes two distinguished guest speakers from the national or international scene and four scholars from our own faculty.
+The Office for Inclusion, Diversity and Equal Opportunity (OIDEO) sponsors the Power of Diversity Lecture Series to inspire campus dialogue, community engagement and civic education and learning about the national narrative on diversity and inclusion.
+Now in its 10th year, the series includes distinguished guest speakers from the national or international scene and scholars from our own faculty.

 The speakers include scholars, thought leaders and diversity professionals whose research, scholarship, leadership and advocacy enhance the university's efforts to present diverse ideas, perspectives and viewpoints to inspire greater understanding and appreciation for inclusive excellence.

 All events are free and open to the public.

 For more information contact Office for Inclusion, Diversity and Equal Opportunity.

 Kwame Christian is the founder and CEO of the American Negotiation Institute, and the host of the world’s most popular negotiation podcast, Negotiate Anything, which has over eight million downloads and listeners in +180 countries.
 Christian’s career took off after his popular TEDx Talk, Finding Confidence in Conflict.
 This led him to write two best-selling books—Finding Confidence in Conflict and How to Have Difficult Conversations About Race.
 Christian was the recipient of the John Glenn College of Public Affairs Young Alumni Achievement Award in 2020, The Ohio State University Moritz College of Law Outstanding Recent Alumni Award in 2021 and the 2022 Columbus 40 Under 40 Award.
 Christian’s proudest achievement is his family.